benjaminparry/benjaminparry.github.io/_posts/2017-03-28-6-weeks-at-clearleft.md

 After a company lunch at the local pub – _there’s a pattern forming here I think…_ – Kate, Alis, Nicky and I meet for a UX London pow wow to discuss ways we can improve the conference experience for delegates, crew (volunteers), and Clearleft as a whole.

 Both Nicky and I had volunteered for Clearleft’s conferences before so we both had suggestions to contribute.
 I turns out Kate had been sharing my blogpost [Why I Volunteer and Why You Should Too](http://benjamin.parry.is/writing/2016/09/why-i-volunteer-and-why-you-should-too/) to prospective volunteers.

+### Sitting in

+With the Friday afternoon wind down looming, James introduced me to [Hayden](http://www.haydenslaughter.co.uk/){:target=“blank”} to run through the project he was about to start on.

+At face value the project involved the redesign of a typical legacy internal admin system but with every project there is much more going on.

+James set the scene and walked through the learnings from the stakeholder interviews and workshops, shadowing and surveys.
+With such an out of date interface there were some obvious tactical quick and easy wins.
+Part of Clearleft’s involvement though was to nurture a culture of design and innovation.
+Although the client had very limited design resource they were moving in the right direction albeit very slowly.

+The idea of a design “intervention” was proposed with the purpose of exposing what is working and what isn’t with a governance role to help see them through their longterm transformation.
+Showing the value of design and developing trust was becoming a recurring theme.

+How would Clearleft show this value?
+Through activities such as expert reviews, usability reviews, co-designing, user journey mapping, tying in metrics, feedback loops e.g. net promoter scores.

+On the topic of innovation, James briefly explained the zag discipline from [Marty Neumeier’s book Zag](https://www.amazon.co.uk/ZAG-Strategy-High-Performance-Brands-High-performance/dp/0321426770){:target=“_blank”} “When everybody zigs, zag”.

+### Let there be cheese…

+There’s a weekly tradition at Clearleft at 4pm on a Friday that **everyone** downs tools and meets to gorge on cheese and wine and craft beer.
+It’s like Christmas or Boxing Day all over again.